colleybrb/deploy-network-python-aci/README.md

 # Cisco-ACI-Cobra

-This project deploys configs from .csv to ACI.
+This project deploys configs from .csv to ACI using python.
 I used a blend of ACI object inspector, webarya and cobra to build this program and deploy network infrastructure.
 It's not a 100% (95%), but you should be able to launch from here in any direction you need.

 Ensure you load cobra from your APIC.